GeoK/CLIPS-sublime/README.md

-#CLIPS Syntax Highlighter for Sublime Text
+# CLIPS Syntax Highlighter for Sublime Text
+### Used in Inteligent Systems 1 course at Faculty of Science, Kragujevac, Serbia

 ## What's this?